-- Mock Exam Marking applies to a specified subject, session and student.
-In this subject it covers the marking of both Paper 1 and Paper 2. - Marking Vouchers can be used for each mock exam paper.
-You will need two marking vouchers in order to have both Paper 1 and Paper 2 marked.
-Marking vouchers have to be used for marking the AMP mock exam papers and can be used for marking the Mock Exam.
+- Mock Exam Marking applies to a specified subject, session and student - Marking Vouchers can be used for each mock exam paper.
+Marking Vouchers have to be used for marking the AMP exam papers and can be used for marking the Mock Exam.